andrew/ultimate-awesome/README.md

 - [awesome_style_transfer](https://github.com/neuralchen/awesome_style_transfer) - The style transfer paper collection in International CV conference.
 - [awesome-frontend-interview-resources-](https://github.com/rajat-mehra05/awesome-frontend-interview-resources-) - Here is a list of some frontend interview questions which I have collected based on what people shared from their interview experience.
 - [awesome-smithy](https://github.com/smithy-lang/awesome-smithy) - Awesome Smithy is a curated list of awesome build-tools, code-generators, examples, and other resources related to the Smithy IDL.
+- [awesome-python-data-science](https://github.com/thomasjpfan/awesome-python-data-science) - A curated list of Python libraries used for data science.
 - [tamil-nlp-catalog](https://narvidhai.github.io/tamil-nlp-catalog/) - Awesome List of Tamil NLP & AI Resources.
 - [awesome-generative-ai-companies](https://github.com/AlexChalakov/awesome-generative-ai-companies) - A curated list of Gеnerative AI companies, sorted by focus area and total fundraised amount.
 - [awesome-article-recomm](https://github.com/apachecn/awesome-article-recomm) - 优质博文推荐计划.